 International visiting fellows contribute to the doctoral program, present their own research, and link with at least one of the CRE’s research programs.
 Reciprocal visits from CRE staff to international teams also occurs.
 Register your interest below.

 National visiting fellow program

-The CRE has a crucial role in building a cohesive national research capability in digital health and so will endeavour to engage newly emerging researchers from Australian institutions.
+The CRE has a crucial role in building a cohesive national research capability in digital health and endeavours to engage newly emerging researchers from Australian institutions.
 National visitors work with CRE researchers on common projects and have the opportunity to fully engage in CRE teaching and research meetings.
 The CRE also hosts non-academic visitors from industry and government for short or long-term secondments to CRE projects.